 The GMC have extended the deadline for the submission of curricula and we have updated our information about the curricula review.

-Due to the current situation with COVID-19, the College has made the difficult decision to cancel or postpone all events until the end of May.
-This decision is under regular review.
+Due to the current situation with COVID-19, the College has made the difficult decision to cancel or postpone many events.
 Read the full list of effected events.

 We appreciate as we face the COVID-19 coronavirus pandemic that work place based assessments are unlikely to be able to be prioritised by trainees and trainers in demanding clinical situations where patient care is needing to take precedence.

 During the COVID-19 Pandemic we strongly encourage trainees to continue to reflect on these new experiences as well as connect with peers through virtual Balint groups where possible.
 Supervision during these times remains very important.
 However, it is likely trainees will find it difficult to fulfil normal WPBA requirements.
 Trainees should be reassured that they will not be disadvantaged at ARCP if they cannot complete all the WPBAs usually expected.